kwantton/full_stack_open_2024/part0/tehtava0_4_New_note_diagram.md

     participant server

-Note left of server: the browser submits the note (text/html) to the server browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
+Note left of server: the browser submits the note (text/html) to the server

+browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
+Note left of server: the server adds the note to notes together with the date, but does not save the new note to a database
     server-->>browser: HTTP Status 302 (="Found"): URL redirect for browser to GET "Location" (which is ".../exampleapp/notes") deactivate server

     browser->>server: GET ...exampleapp/notes (=get the HTML, the page from .../notes) activate server
-Note left of server: the browser adds the note to notes together with the date, but does not save the new note to a database
     server-->>browser: HTML document
     deactivate server